iszczesniak/cpp/memory/index.md

 {% include_relative standalone.cc %}
 ```

-If a recipe is not standalone, then it's an argument of a call to a
+When a recipe is not standalone, then it's an argument of a call to a
 function, a constructor or an operator.
 Prior to C++17, a recipe used
 as a call argument also created a temporary that was used to
 initialize a parameter of a call.
 A temporary was destroyed before